UMAprotocol/UMIPs/UMIPs/umip-PLACEHOLDER.md

 ## Technical Specification
 To accomplish this upgrade, the following actions need to be taken:
-- A new `OptimisticOracle` contract will need to be deployed.
-Once deployed, the contract address will be added to this UMIP.
+- A new `OptimisticOracle` contract has been deployed.
+Address can be found in "Implementation" section.
 - A transaction will need to be proposed to add this new address to the `Finder` contract under the name `“OptimisticOracle”`.
 This is how other contracts will find the optimistic oracle and reference it.
 - The `OptimisticOracle` will need to be registered with the `Registry` so that it can make requests to the DVM.
 - (TBD) We need to un-register the current `OptimisticOracle`.